7h3-B14ck-Kn1gh75/Public-Writeups/README.md

 # Public Writeups
-NOTE: This is only a list of retired HTB machines/Machines that allow writeups.
+NOTE: This is only a list of retired HTB/THM machines/rooms that allow writeups.

 ## TryHackMe:
 * Billy Joel's Blog